ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 ## Heterogeneous jobs

-The Slurm submissions discussed above involve a single executable image.
-However, there are situtions where two or more distinct executables are coupled and need to be run at the same time.
+Most of the Slurm submissions discussed above involve running a single executable.
+However, there are situations where two or more distinct executables are coupled and need to be run at the same time, potentially using the same MPI communicator.
 This is most easily handled via the Slurm heterogeneous job mechanism.

 Two common cases are discussed below: first, a client server model in which client and server each have a different `MPI_COMM_WORLD`, and second